 The topics addressed in the Traditions are very broad, covering stories ranging from humorous anecdotes to dark legends.
 In total, three large thematic groups can be found within the work:

-- Inca tales: There are six traditions that tell stories about the Inca Empire, always with a focus on historical and mythological figures.
-An example of this is 'El Hijo del Sol', where Palma creates a myth around the divine origin of the Incas.
+- Inca tales: These six traditions tell stories about the Inca Empire, always focusing on historical and mythological figures.
+An example of this is ‘The Son of the Sun,’ where Palma elaborates a myth around the divine origin of the Incas.

 - Viceregal traditions: With 339 stories, it is the most frequent theme in his work.
 These stories explore all kinds of everyday events in colonial Lima, focusing on the moral decay and politics of the time.
 In them, Palma does not hesitate to ridicule the Spanish authorities, for example, in his famous tradition ‘Don Dimas de la Tijereta’.